22542sk8gb-cpu/rocket-flight-simulator/README.md

 The simulation is validated against experimental flight data using the Root Mean Square Error (RMSE), allowing the accuracy of the model to be assessed.

 ---
+## Project Objectives

+The objective of this project was to:

+- Develop a physics-based rocket flight simulator in Python.
+- Predict the vertical flight trajectory of a model rocket.
+- Investigate how engineering parameters influence flight performance.
+- Validate simulation results against experimental flight data using RMSE.

+---

 ## Features